msjimc/GeneMatrix/Guide/ReadMe.md

 ### Modifying the alignment command

-The ([Third party alignment applications](#third-party-alignment-applications)) sections below give a very short description of the alignment programs, links to their websites, the first and last citation as well as the command used by ```GeneMatrix``` to make the alignment.
+The ([Third party alignment applications](#third-party-alignment-applications) and [GBlocks alignment cleaning](gblocks-alignment-cleaning)) sections below give a very short description of the alignment and cleaning programs, links to their websites, the first and last citation as well as the command used by ```GeneMatrix``` to make the alignment.
 These commands are very generic and you may wish to modify them.
 This can be achieved using the ```Command line options``` window that is accessed by pressing the ```Modify button``` (blue box, Figure 16 a)

 <hr />